Image of Ryan Lochte from aestheticmed.co.uk

 Check out: Best Swimming Pools in Pune

-The constant motion in swimming is great for cardiovascular health and does wonders for your heart and lungs.
+The constant motion in swimming is great for cardiovascular health.
+It does wonders for your heart and lungs.
 It also helps build strength and endurance.
 Thus, the more you swim, the more your endurance goes up, letting you work out harder next time around.

 Download the Fitato App to get access to swimming pools, gyms, CrossFit and yoga studios across the city with only one all-access pass.

-A single Fitato membership will give you access to more than 250 partner gyms and fitness studios with a total of 1000+ fitness activities which includes swimming, yoga, etc. Choose your own fitness schedule and book your appointments accordingly.
+A single Fitato membership will give you access to numerous gyms and fitness studios with a total of 1000+ fitness activities which includes swimming, yoga, etc. Choose your own fitness schedule and book your appointments accordingly.
 You can mix and match your fitness activities any way you want.

 Just download the app, select a fitness activity, a date, a gym or a fitness studio near you and you’re good to go.